GitHub Actions vs GitLab CI in 2026

 The runner OS picture

-Both platforms offer Linux, Windows and macOS hosted runners with similar pricing: Linux is the baseline, Windows is 2x, macOS is 10x.
-GitHub Actions has added the $0.002 platform fee on top in March 2026, which lifts all hosted-runner prices a bit.
-GitLab has stayed at the $0.010 per minute headline rate for shared runners.
+Both platforms offer Linux, Windows and macOS hosted runners: Linux is the baseline, Windows costs more, macOS costs roughly 10x.
+GitHub Actions cut hosted-runner prices by up to 39% in January 2026 (Linux 2-core $0.006, Windows $0.010, macOS $0.062 per minute, all-in).
+GitLab has stayed at the $0.010 per minute headline rate for shared Linux runners, with macOS runners consuming minutes at a 6-12x cost factor.

 For iOS-shipping teams, neither platform's hosted macOS pricing is competitive with self-hosted Mac mini fleets.
 See the iOS CI cost analysis for the actual numbers.
 Both platforms support self-hosted macOS runners cleanly.